susanaflm/Plague-Pandemics-and-Bats/README.md

 ## Introduction

-Plague, Pandemics & Bats is an original game concept surging from the recent pandemic of the virus COVID-19 on the year 2020, briefly explained, there are two main characters: a female and a male on which the player can choose from; the main objective is to end the plague by finding the big Corona source, on the meantime, gameplay wise, you go through different types of scenarios on which you find 4 types of enemies, the Pink Zombie, the Glass Zombie with the Bat and the Scarf Zombie, with distinct behaviours.
+Plague, Pandemics & Bats is an original game concept surging from the recent pandemic of the virus COVID-19 on the year 2020, briefly explained, there are two main characters: a female and a male on which the player can choose from; the main objective is to end the plague by finding the big Corona source, on the meantime, gameplay wise, you go through different types of scenarios on which you find 4 types of enemies, the `Pink Zombie`, the `Glass Zombie` with the `Bat` and the `Scarf Zombie`, each having distinct behaviours.

+Furthermore, the `Player` can obtain certain friendlies that will help him/her go through the pandemic such as the `Cat` and the Easter Egg `Dragon`.

 ## Controls